eduardz1/Bachelor-Thesis/chapters/digital-twins.typ

   ]
 )

 A digital twin is a live replica of a Physical System and is connected to it in real-time, application.
-An ontology based asset model is often used to connect the state of the DT with the PT (see @dtschema).
+An ontology-based asset model is often used to connect the state of the DT with the PT (see @dtschema).
 Digital Twins are meant to understand and control assets in nature, industry, or society at large, they are meant to adapt as the underlying assets evolve with time @smol.
 They are categorized into distinct definitions depending on their level of integration @fmi:

 #set par(justify: true, first-line-indent: 0em) // FIXME: workaround for https://github.com/typst/typst/issues/1050
 / Digital Model: acts as a digital copy of an existing model or system, changes in the digital copy do not affect the physical system.